Thefaceofbo/AdamCarnaffan.github.io/_posts/2020-02-07-welcome-to-my-site-introduction.markdown

 tags: [Personal] # add tag
 ---

-Welcome again!
+Welcome!
 I'm really excited that you're here and that I can share my interests with you.
 For anything more pertanent to any of our potential shared interests, check out some of my other posts.
 Here I will give you some background on who I am, what I get up to, and what I enjoy.

 ## Who am I?

-I am a 19 year old living in Toronto.
-When I'm not in school, I'm either programming or I'm engaging in what social life my busy schedule allows.
+I am a 19 year old living in Toronto, Ontario.
+I like to spend my time programming and socializing when I'm not in school, and I do a ton of things that I find super interesting and would love to share with you!

 ## My Interests

-Though my interests are many, my time is short, as is yours, I'd assume.
-As a result, I'd like to take the time to talk only about the most dominant interests in my life and the things that make me happiest.
+I'm someone who can be easily excited, and as a result my interests are many, though I will only mention a few dominant ones here now.
 Beyond that, I hope that my posts over time will give a deeper insight into some of my more particular interests.

 ### Device Networking